martindevans/SupersonicSound/README.md

 #### Native DLLs

 Obviously a wrapper around a native API requires some native DLLs!
 SupersonicSound DLLs are loaded as soon as you try to create a "System" (a core part of the FMOD API).
 You can load the DLLs early by calling ```Native.Load()```.
-If you have already loaded the fmod DLLs yourself, you can instead call ```Native.SuppressLoad()``` - be warned this cause a *System.DllNotFoundException* if you have not loaded the correct DLLs.
+If you have already loaded the fmod DLLs yourself, you can instead call ```Native.SuppressLoad()``` - be warned this will cause a *System.DllNotFoundException* if you have not loaded the correct DLLs.

 The required DLLs are: